BL0CK-X/api-developer-program/README.md

 Anyone can make their own API already.
 However, if you do and you intend to make money off of it, you'll likely have to complete several steps that do not involve the code coding part you actually enjoy.

-For us, these steps include: managing a cluster of servers, managing a database, accepting payments, setting up a business bank account, initially operating at a loss before making money, creating and managing documentation, marketing the API, and growing the community.
+For us, these steps include: managing a cluster of servers, managing a database, accepting payments, analyzing usage, managing user authentication, setting up a business bank account, initially operating at a loss before making money, creating and managing documentation, marketing the API, and growing the community.

 That's a lot.